QuentinRa/blog.quentinra.dev/archives/info/low-level/c/proc/semaphores.md

 To explain this, we have a global variable ``cond``.
 Since it may be accessed by multiples threads, we need a mutex.

-The core idea is that a lof of threads will way for a condition.
+The core idea is that a lot of threads will way for a condition.
 In a loop so that if the condition is not triggered then they wait again.